The Plate Tectonic Revolution and How California Became the Epicenter of a Scientific Breakthrough

 What sets Monterey Canyon apart is the sheer accessibility of this underwater frontier for scientific exploration.
 The canyon’s proximity to the shore makes it a prime research site for organizations like the Monterey Bay Aquarium Research Institute (MBARI).
 Using remotely operated vehicles (ROVs) and advanced oceanographic tools, MBARI scientists have conducted groundbreaking studies on the canyon’s geology, hydrology, and biology.
 Their research has shed light on phenomena like deep-sea carbon cycling, the behavior of deepwater species, and the ecological impacts of climate change.

-This animation, the most detailed ever created of Monterey Canyon, combines ship-based multibeam data at a resolution of 25 meters (82 feet) with high-precision autonomous underwater vehicle (AUV) mapping data at just one meter (three feet), revealing the canyon’s intricate underwater topography like never before.
+They recently developed this animation, the most detailed ever created of Monterey Canyon, to show what it looks like below the surface.
+It combines ship-based multibeam data at a resolution of 25 meters (82 feet) with high-precision autonomous underwater vehicle (AUV) mapping data at just one meter (three feet), revealing the canyon’s intricate underwater topography like no one has ever seen before.

-MBARI’s founder, the late David Packard, envisioned the institute as a hub for pushing the boundaries of marine science and engineering, and it has lived up to this mission.
-Researchers like Bruce Robison have pioneered the use of ROVs to study elusive deep-sea animals, capturing stunning footage of creatures like the vampire squid and the elusive giant siphonophore, a colonial organism that can stretch over 100 feet, making it one of the longest animals on Earth.
+MBARI’s founder, the late David Packard, envisioned the institute as a hub for pushing the boundaries of marine science and engineering.
+Researchers like Bruce Robison have pioneered the use of ROVs to study elusive mid-water and deep-sea animals, capturing stunning footage of animals like the giant siphonophore, a colonial organism that can stretch over 100 feet, making it one of the longest animals on Earth.

 Bruce Robison, deep-sea explorer and senior scientist at MBARI, has spent decades uncovering the mysteries of the ocean’s twilight zone, revealing the hidden lives of deep-sea creatures in Monterey Canyon.
 (Photo: Erik Olsen)

 Two leading scientists at MBARI, Steve Haddock and Kyra Schlining, have made groundbreaking discoveries in Monterey Canyon, expanding our understanding of deep-sea ecosystems.
 Haddock, a marine biologist specializing in bioluminescence, has revealed how deep-sea organisms like jellyfish and siphonophores use light for communication, camouflage, and predation.
 His research has uncovered new species and illuminated the role of bioluminescence in the deep ocean.
 Schlining, an expert in deep-sea video analysis, has played a key role in identifying and cataloging previously unknown marine life captured by MBARI’s remotely operated vehicles (ROVs).
-Her work has helped map the canyon’s biodiversity and track environmental changes over time, shedding light on the delicate balance of life in this hidden world.
+Her work has helped map the canyon’s biodiversity and track environmental changes over time, offering important clues about how human activity is affecting the ocean and how marine ecosystems respond.

 A peacock squid (Taonius sp.) observed by one of MBARI’s remotely operated